KevinMoonLab/Nexarag/backend/README.md

 # Overview
-This is the backend stack consisting of three primary services that communicate asynchronously over RabbitMQ:
+This is the backend stack consisting of four primary services that communicate asynchronously over RabbitMQ:
 - `api`: FastAPI that services frontend queries and integrates with backend services
 - `kg`: Primary service for creating embeddings, interacting with LLMs, and building visualizations.
 - `rabbit`: Defines the messaging layer between services.
 - `scholar`: Semantic Scholar integration.
+- `mcp`: Provides MCP access to the API and context generation for external LLM hosts.

 # Build & Run
 Development for the backend project can be done inside a devcontainer.
 The container will be automatically provisioned with a `neo4j` database, a `rabbitmq` instance, and the official Ollama container image.